kermitt2/delft/Readme.md

 # DeLFT

-__Work in progress !__ This is an early alpha version and you most likely don't want to try it at this stage ;)
+__Work in progress !__ This is an early alpha version and you very likely don't want to try it at this stage ;)

 __DeLFT__ (**De**ep **L**earning **F**ramework for **T**ext) is a Keras framework for text processing, covering sequence labelling (e.g. named entity tagging) and text classification (e.g. comment classification).
 This library re-implements standard and _augment_ state-of-the-art Deep Learning architectures which can all be used within the same environment.